thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ## Drunken TowerFall becomes a thing

 Last Christmas, we didn't give each other our hearts.
-We had the very first showdown of what would become Drunken TowerFall.
+We had the very first showdown of what would become Drunken TowerFall!
 Now, [TowerFall][towerfall] is a beautiful little retro game for the [Ouya][ouya] in which players pit against each other in an archery fight to the death.
-Late last Christmas Eve, Sam, Dala and I were done with all our Christmas events and families and presents.
-We sat down to play a bit of TowerFall to relax.
+Late last Christmas Eve, Sam, Dala and I were done with all our Christmas events and families and presents so we sat down to play a bit of TowerFall to relax.
 Being the sane and responsible adults we are, it took a full three minutes before we had turned the game into a drinking game.

 ![Responsible Adults Inc.](http://i.imgur.com/cFxXQf1.jpg "And it was beautiful.")